mgechev/blog.mgechev.com/content/story/_index.md

       <h1>My first web application</h1>
       <section>
         <p>
           In 2007 I first got introduced to Web development from my high school teacher Svilen Dimitrov.
-He provided a tramendence support helping me understand the basics of JavaScript, MySQL, PHP and Flash.
+He provided an incredible support helping me understand the basics of JavaScript, MySQL, PHP, and Flash.
         </p>
         <p>
           A few weeks after that, I developed my first website for the TV show "Perfect Strangers".
 Later, I developed a few more web applications for collecting the data from observations of meteor showers and others.